The Genesis Generation

 - Received an appointment as a U.S. Naval officer in 1966

 - Served on the USS Hopewell (DD-681) off the coast of Viet Nam

-- Served as Executive Officer and Navagator of the USS Apache (ATF-67) during the Scorpion Phase II Operation (see YouTube video), during which we spent a year away from home while investigating the loss of the submarine USS Scorpion.
+- Served as Executive Officer and Navagator of the USS Apache (ATF-67) during the Scorpion Phase II Operation (See Video), during which we spent a year away from home while investigating the loss of the submarine USS Scorpion.
 The Apache towed the floating drydock USS Whitesands, which in turn served as the mother ship for the bathyscaphe USS Trieste.
-We towed the Whitesands/ Trieste from San Diego, California, through the Panama Canal, (see YouTube video) to the Azores islands (see YouTube video) and back, the longest single towing operation in U.S. Navy history (see YouTube video).
+We towed the Whitesands/ Trieste from San Diego, California, through the Panama Canal, (See Video) to the Azores islands and back, the longest single towing operation in U.S. Navy history (See Video).

 - Worked as an electrical engineer for ITE Circuit Breaker Co. and for Thermon Manufacturing Co. while attending law school at night in Houston, Texas

 - Graduated cum laude from the University of Houston Law School in August 1972

 - Passed the Texas State Bar Examination and was sworn into the Texas State Bar in September 1972

 - Practiced law in Houston, Texas as a partner in the firm of McAninch & Hagerty